 In subsequent lessons you will be shown how to set-up and take-down your own bow and have sights added to the bow when you will be shown how to shoot in the more common "Freestyle" method.
 Now with sights attached, these can be adjusted to match your shooting style and you will find your group of arrows moving towards the centre!

-Places are normally limited to four students per course to give you the best 1-on-1 coaching as well as giving you the most opportunity to shoot, because you are not in group of many people doing the same course.
+Places are kept low on each course to give you the best 1-on-1 coaching as well as giving you the most opportunity to shoot, because you are not in a large group of people doing the same course.
 So enter your details into the Enrolment Form early to avoid disappointment and we will get you shooting as soon as possible.

 Please refer to the FAQ page for more information.